-For \textit{special hyper-parameters}, including the margin mean parameter and margin variance parameter for \textsc{mdNet} loss model, and margin parameter for hinge loss model, we performed hyper-parameter search.
-We held out 5000 samples of the training set as a validation set, and used the remaining samples to train models with different special hyper-parameters values, on both the MNIST dataset and the CIFAR-10 dataset.
+For \textit{special hyper-parameters}, including the expected margin parameter and margin variance parameter for mdNet loss model, and margin parameter for hinge loss model, we perform hyper-parameter search.
+We hold out 5000 samples of the training set as a validation set, and use the remaining samples to train models with different special hyper-parameters values on all datasets.
 As for the common hyper-parameters, such as learning rate and momentum, we set them as the default commonly used values in PyTorch \citep{paszke2017automatic} for all the models.
 We chose batch stochastic gradient descent as the optimizer.
-As for the influence of the different hyper-parameters on the test accuracy, we discuss it empirically in the supplementary.
+We run all the experiments on four K80 GPU machines.
+As for the influence of the different hyper-parameters on the test accuracy, we discuss it empirically in Subsection~\ref{sec:hyper}.